STAIRlab/sees/docs/contrib/modeling/geomTransf/106-Corotational Transformation.md

 # Corotational

-<p>This command is used to construct the Corotational Coordinate
+This command is used to construct a corotational coordinate transformation (`CorotCrdTransf`) object.
+The corotational transformation can be used in large displacement-small strain problems.

-Transformation (CorotCrdTransf) object.
-Corotational transformation can be used in large displacement-small strain problems.
-NOTE: Currently the transformation does not deal with element loads and will ignore any that are applied to the element.</p>
+>NOTE: Currently the transformation does not deal with element loads and will ignore any that are applied to the element.

 <p>For a two-dimensional problem:</p>

 ```tcl